Korn (album): Marketing and promotion

-Reception

 Critical reception

+Contemporary reviews

 Mike Boem of Los Angeles Times found that if one accepts the style of "thrashing, metallic, incessantly wrathful rock...the debut is a smashing success." while finding that the music may be cathartic for listeners who can identify with Davis's lyrics, the music itself had "no sensible measure of its artistic merit."
 Boem compared some of the musical tracks as containing elements of scarping jagged guitars similar to that of the Nine Inch Nails album The Downward Spiral but concluded that "as the album goes on, Korn's blasting and hammering becomes more head-on, the results less distinctive."
 In his 1995 review, Jason Arnopp of Kerrang! wrote that Davis' "voice overflows with cracked, frustrated emotion, often lapsing into uncontrollable screams like a mental ward".
 He described how Korn have "injected their own special insanity into the music, crafting a horribly sleazy sound that matches their bleak outlook on life".
 He noted that the "general aggression" of the album could delight fans of Prong, Pantera, and Rage Against the Machine.
 Arnopp rated Korn 4 out of 5 and mentioned the "band's cult stature" a year after the album's release.
 In 1996, music journalist Manuel Rabasse described Korn as "an almost dadaist record - little or no melody, structures cut out in spite of common sense, guitars deliberately out of tune - with, to top it all off, a hysterical vocalist playing the bagpipes" and said Korn was "a group of crazies".
 Rabasse found the album "marks the awakening of a metal-hardcore a little too primal".